CiscoDevNet/infraspringboot/README.md

   traceId: 3772b101-6769-4dd7-9fbf-cdd45d8971ea
 ```

-You can login (devnetuser/Cisco123!) to the [DevNet APIC-EM Sandbox](https://sandboxapic.cisco.com) to find a pathId of your choosing.
+You can login (devnetuser/Cisco123!) to the [DevNet DNAC Sandbox](https://sandboxdnac.cisco.com) to find a pathId of your choosing.
 Look under Flow Analysis.

 Gradle:
 * `gradle bootRun`